 The top producer of the mini-series, set to air over the next four Tuesdays and then return in March, denied to USA Today's Levin's any parallels to Obama:

 Imagine this.
 At a time of political turmoil, a charismatic, telegenic new leader arrives virtually out of nowhere.
-He offers a message of hope and reconciliation based on compromise and promises to marshal technology for a better future that will include universal health care.- Brent Baker is Vice President for Research and Publications at the Media Research Center
+He offers a message of hope and reconciliation based on compromise and promises to marshal technology for a better future that will include universal health care.

 The news media swoons in admiration - one simpering anchorman even shouts at a reporter who asks a tough question: "Why don't you show some respect?!!"
 The public is likewise smitten, except for a few nut cases who circulate batty rumors on the Internet about the leader's origins and intentions.
 The leader, undismayed, offers assurances that are soothing, if also just a tiny bit condescending: "Embracing change is never easy."